![]() |

 [Bob's Response]Dane thanks for your response but all I was asking is which product of these two choices was of better quality.
 We are looking at two acceptable bids but will make our decision on product quality.
 Alside Promenade versus Vinylmax Highpointe.

-[Site Editor's Answer]Bob, I didn't realize that the title of the email contained the two products you wanted me to compare.
+[Website Editor Reply]Bob, I didn't realize that the title of the email contained the two products you wanted me to compare.
 I might give the nod to the Vinylmax Highpointe, but Alside is the bigger company.
 There will be very little discernible difference between the quality of these two patio doors from what I know about them.
 I'd say both are mid range products.

 Alside Preservation Windows ReviewsPreservation windows are marketed as a stand alone product and touted as a very high end vinyl window.
 It is a decent enough window that does use a block & tackle balancing system (which is preferable to a constant force balancing system).
 However, like all Alside products, the Preservation window uses a capture or snap in sill that is no inferior design to a true sloped sill.

 Alside Preservation vs. ChampionAlside recently came out to the house and gave us a bid on the Preservation window.
 They said it was a great window, their premium line.
+Champion is coming out tomorrow to give us a quote.
+I don't know much about this company but they said over the phone that the Champion windows uses Cardinal glass and has energy saving options.
+Thanks.

-[Site Editor's Answer]Becky, the Alside Preservation is solid, and is indeed their premium window.
+[Website Editor Reply]Becky, the Alside Preservation is solid, and is indeed their premium window.
 It's usually sold at a higher price point than it's worth though.
 I would say Champion makes a slightly better window, but they are pretty close.
 I would expect these two windows to be very close in price so if one is way over the other, go with the cheaper bid!

-Alside Preservation vs MilgardI am a single woman who just bought a 1977 split level home with the original alum windows.
+Preservation vs MilgardI am a single woman who just bought a 1977 split level home with the original alum windows.
 Some have fogging, some are just fine.
 I want to replace them and I've had many quotes over the past 2 months and I'm still at a loss.
 I have 12 sliders, 1 PW, and 1 sliding glass door.
 RBA came in at $38k and DaBella came in at $19k, so they are both ruled out.
-I'm down to Window World at $7.5k, Alside Fairfield 80 series $9,5k (triple pane which I think is overkill for Portland OR), and Milgard (through Lowes and with my own installer) both Styleline $10,5k and Tuscany $11,3k.
+I'm down to Window World at $7.5k, Alside Fairfield 80 series $9,5k (triple pane which I think is overkill for Portland OR), and Milgard (through Lowes and with my own installer) both Styleline $10,5k and Milgard Tuscany $11,3k.

 [Site Editor's Response]Robyn, that Renewal quote is crazy high.
 It looks like DaBella sells Preservation windows, which are a private label Alside window that are typically pretty overpriced as well (at least in my opinion).
 I'm not a huge fan of Window World or Alside so I can't in good conscious recommend going with either of these.